 The surrounding land to the south and east of the DoH landholdings consists primarily of bushland and agricultural land.
-The precinct north of the area in Karloo consists of low density residential development with a split coding of R17.5/30/40.
+The precinct north of the area in Karloo consists of low density residential development with a coding of R15.
 In close proximity to Assen Street, to the north of the area, LSP5 reserves a site for a future primary school.
 Directly abutting the area at Abraham Street / Peter Way is a residential development referred to as 'Willcock Heights'.